fahimHasnat/corsult-library-manager-frontend/README.md

 ## Installation

 ### 1. Install Project Dependencies
-Once the NestJS CLI is installed, navigate to the project directory and install the necessary dependencies by running:
+Navigate to the project directory and install the necessary dependencies by running:

 ```bash
 npm install